sparkfun/eng_application/Documentation/greenTea.md

 Brewing time and amount of leaves will vary to taste, but brewing temperature is less flexible.

 You can 're-infuse' your tea later by steeping the leaves again for the same amount of time.
 This can make the flavor deeper and more complex!

+*All images by Adam Siefkas, and licensed under [Creative Commons](https://creativecommons.org/licenses/by/2.0/)*